Cayley table: Commutativity

 The Cayley table tells us whether a group is abelian.
 Because the group operation of an abelian group is commutative, a group is abelian if and only if its Cayley table's values are symmetric along its diagonal axis.
-The group {1, −1} above and the cyclic group of order 3 under ordinary multiplication are both examples of abelian groups, and inspection of the symmetry of their Cayley tables verifies this.
-In contrast, the smallest non-abelian group, the dihedral group of order 6, does not have a symmetric Cayley table.
+The group {1, −1} above and the cyclic group of order 3 (see below) are both examples of abelian groups, and inspection of the symmetry of their Cayley tables verifies this.
+In contrast, the smallest non-abelian group, the dihedral group of order 6, written as D_{3}, does not have a symmetric Cayley table.

-Associativity

-Because associativity is taken as an axiom when dealing with groups, it is often taken for granted when dealing with Cayley tables.
-However, Cayley tables can also be used to characterize the operation of a quasigroup, which does not assume associativity as an axiom (indeed, Cayley tables can be used to characterize the operation of any finite magma).
-Unfortunately, it is not generally possible to determine whether or not an operation is associative simply by glancing at its Cayley table, as it is with commutativity.
-This is because associativity depends on a 3 term equation, $(ab)c=a(bc)$, while the Cayley table shows 2-term products.
-However, Light's associativity test can determine associativity with less effort than brute force.